rapidspeciation/biodiversity_genomics_course/exercises/02_fastp_filtering_reads.md

 * -q : Quality threshold per base required.
 Default: 15, which means that a Phred quality score of at least 15 is required
 * -u : Percent of bases allowed to be below the quality threshold to keep the read (0~100).
 Default 40 means 40% bases can fail the quality threshold.
 If more bases fail, the read is removed.

-### Hands-on: Run Fastp on the following data and interpret the results.
+### Hands-on: Run fastp on the following data and interpret the results.

 ```shell
 RAD1.fastq.gz and RAD2.fastq.gz